The Healthcare Law Review: United Arab Emirates

 The DHA has upgraded services at the government-owned Rashid Hospital and has also completed the development of a medical university, the University of Sheikh Mohammed bin Rashid for Medicine and Health Sciences, along with establishing 40 primary healthcare centres and three new hospitals, as well as three new medical colleges and five nursing schools by 2025.
 The DHA now expects the private sector to either step in with operation and management agreements to run the existing facilities or proposals to develop the new facilities through public–private partnership.

 In Abu Dhabi, the DOH has updated its master capacity plan, analysing a vast amount of population, demographic and healthcare data across the emirate to identify gaps in the provision of services and to prioritise what services will be required in future years.
 The private sector is expected to take a leading role in developing new services or recommissioning existing provision, with international brands committing to significant investment in large healthcare infrastructure projects, such as the 364-bed Cleveland Clinic in Abu Dhabi (a Mubadala project), which also supports the public sector through a long-standing relationship with the government hospital, Sheikh Khalifa Medical City.

 Marketing and promotion of services

-The MOH will take into account prohibitions on advertisements in poor taste, misleading statements of a medical nature, misleading statements of a comparative nature, and misleading statements of a general nature, as well as on sales incentives directed to certain persons.
+The MOHAP will take into account prohibitions on advertisements in poor taste, misleading statements of a medical nature, misleading statements of a comparative nature, and misleading statements of a general nature, as well as on sales incentives directed to certain persons.
 The prohibitions of advertisements that breach good taste are basically couched in terms of prejudice to public morals, and violation of the customs and traditions of UAE society or Islamic values.